zanarashidi/ds-challenge/README.md

 ## Approach
 The overall approach is discussed below:

-### Data Preprocessing
+### Data preprocessing
 1. An exploratory data analysis was conducted (`eda.py`).
 As a result, the following modifications were applied to the training set:
-* The entries for which `RevolvingUtilizationOfUnsecuredLines` was larger than 10, were dropped.
+..* The entries for which `RevolvingUtilizationOfUnsecuredLines` was larger than 10, were dropped.
-* The entries for which `DebtRatio` was larger than 3489.025, were dropped.
+..* The entries for which `DebtRatio` was larger than 3489.025, were dropped.
-* The entries for which `NumberOfTimes90DaysLate` was larger than 17, were dropped.
+..* The entries for which `NumberOfTimes90DaysLate` was larger than 17, were dropped.
-* Missing values for `MonthlyIncome` were filled with the median.
+..* Missing values for `MonthlyIncome` were filled with the median.
-* Missing values for `NumberOfDependents` were filled with mode.
+..* Missing values for `NumberOfDependents` were filled with mode.

 2. Missing values for the test set were filled with the same approach.